 With the addition of Long Island and Rioja, the Joint Declaration to Protect Wine Place & Origins expands to 16 quality wine regions.

-Australia Protects EU Wine Names and Gain GI Protections in the EU
+Australia Protects EU Wine Names and Gains GI Protections in the EU

 After a one year phase-out process, Australia recognizes European wine region names, including Burgundy, Chablis, Champagne, Port, and Sherry; at the same time, the EU agrees to recognize 112 Australian geographic indications (GIs).